-Banner Health partners with Health Catalyst to successfully smartsource clinical chart abstraction.
+Banner Health utilizes Health Catalyst’s Tech-Enabled Managed Services (TEMS) for clinical chart abstraction.
 Health Catalyst supports a variety of clinical chart abstraction efforts, including abstraction for The Society of Thoracic Surgeons National Database.
 Clinical chart abstractors identified an opportunity to improve the number of patients undergoing thoracic surgery receiving pre-surgical pulmonary function testing (PFTs)—critically important for assessing a patient’s readiness for surgery, patient safety, and the accuracy of reporting risk-adjusted quality measures.

 Health Catalyst clinical chart abstraction team members brought the improvement opportunity to leaders at Banner Health, using the organization’s high-value data and analytics from the Health Catalyst® Data Operating System (DOS™) platform to illustrate specific improvement opportunities.
 Respiratory therapy leaders and team members performed additional chart reviews, identifying pandemic-related resource challenges and process issues impeding performance.
 The organization implemented changes to drive improvement, incorporating PFTs into pre-admission testing, implementing standardized order sets to ensure PFT completion for inpatients, and assessing respiratory history, including smoking history, oxygen use, and inhalers.
 Additionally, the pre-surgical PFT assessment identifies a patient’s home regimen to ensure accurate pulmonary support for their post-surgical stay, including identification of home medications, CPAP/BIPAP support, etc. Confirmation that these assessments occurred is part of the standard PFT documentation.